Glenn Gould: Transcriptions, compositions, and conducting

 Gould dabbled in composition, with few finished works.
-As a teenager, he wrote chamber music and piano works in the style of the Second Viennese school.
+As a teenager, he wrote chamber music and piano works in the style of the Second Viennese School.
 Significant works include a string quartet, which he finished in his 20s (published 1956, recorded 1960), and his cadenzas to Beethoven's Piano Concerto No. 1.
-Later works include the Lieberson Madrigal (soprano, alto, tenor, bass [SATB] and piano), and So You Want to Write a Fugue?
+Later works include the Lieberson Madrigal (soprano, alto, tenor, bass [SATB] and piano), and "So You Want to Write a Fugue?"
 (SATB with piano or string-quartet accompaniment).
 His String Quartet (Op.
-1) received a mixed reaction: the Christian Science Monitor and Saturday Review were quite laudatory, the Montreal Star less so.
+1) received a mixed reaction: The Christian Science Monitor and Saturday Review were quite laudatory, the Montreal Star less so.
 There is little critical commentary on Gould's compositions because there are few of them; he never succeeded beyond Opus 1, and left a number of works unfinished.
 He attributed his failure as a composer to his lack of a "personal voice".
 Most of his work is published by Schott Music.
 The recording Glenn Gould: The Composer contains his original works.

 Towards the end of his life, Gould began conducting.
 He had earlier directed Bach's Brandenburg Concerto No. 5 and the cantata Widerstehe doch der Sünde from the harpsipiano (a piano with metal hammers to simulate a harpsichord's sound), and Gustav Mahler's Symphony No. 2 (the Urlicht section) in the 1960s.
-His first known public appearance conducting occurred in 1939 at the young age of six, while appearing as a pianist in a concert for the Business Men's Bible Class in Uxbridge.
-By 1957 he emerged as the conductor for the CBC Television program Chrysler Festival in which he collaborated with Maureen Forrester.
-In the same year he also joined forces with the CBC Vancouver Orchestra as a conductor in a radio broadcast of Mozart's Symphony No. 1 and Shubert's Symphony No. 4 ("Tragic").
+His first known public appearance conducting occurred in 1939 when he was six, while appearing as a pianist in a concert for the Business Men's Bible Class in Uxbridge.
+By 1957 he emerged as the conductor for the CBC Television program Chrysler Festival, in which he collaborated with Maureen Forrester.
+In the same year he also joined forces with the CBC Vancouver Orchestra as a conductor in a radio broadcast of Mozart's Symphony No. 1 and Schubert's Symphony No. 4 ("Tragic").